 Eligible applicants must meet these requirements:

 Currently a senior in good standing in a greater Denver Metropolitan area high school

 Relocated during grades 9 through 12

 Relocated a distance greater than 50 miles and changed schools due to this relocation

 A cumulative minimum grade point average of 3.0 on a scale of 4.0 (or equivalent achievement on a different scale)

 We are pleased to announce the winners of RMRC's annual scholarship program!
-This one-time award of $1,500 for each scholarship was presented to two area high school seniors at our Spring Event on April 28th!
+This one-time award of $1,500 for each scholarship was presented to two area high school seniors this year!
 Read a little bit about our winners below.